supple-kit/supple-css/README.md

 ### Utilities
 this layer contains some handy helpers & overrides.
 This is the most specific layer of the application which trumps everything defined before.

+* [utilities/columns](utilities/columns), provides a columns custom property for use in objects or components.
 * [utilities/colspan](utilities/colspan), provides a colspan custom property for use in objects or components.
 * [utilities/colstart](utilities/colstart), provides a column start custom property for use in objects or components.
 * [utilities/offset](utilities/offset), provides a offset custom property for use in objects or components.